ArunHub/Q-A/react int.md

 IMPURE because the function depends on an external tax variable you’d be right!
 A pure function cannot depend on outside variables.

-4. Check pure function for object = > see anjana video
+4. Check pure function for object = > see anjana vakil video

 5. **Input null or undefined initially then populate value later** ==> https://stackblitz.com/edit/react-oq9isl?file=index.js
 Warning: `value` prop on `input` should not be null